An updated version of these resources is coming in 2026.

 The place to go when Calgary guide lacks the detail you need.
 McMaster's (often called pathophys.org) provides well referenced pathophysiology in a well explained easy to read format.
 They have particularly good sections for: ischaemic heart disease, heart failure, breast cancer, lung cancer and PCOS.

-Anatomy & Histology #
+Anatomy #

 A great free resource to learn basic anatomy in a simple easy to read way.
 Relied on by first years for their excellent upper and lower limb sections, the detailed full colour images are a great place to go when starting studying anatomy for a CBL case.
 The level of detail can often be limited so make sure to supplement your knowledge with another source.